Lepovirta/lepo/content/about.md

 ## About the author

 I'm Jaakko Pallari, a Finnish software developer focused on making software service development and maintenance smooth and reliable.
-I work as the Lead SRE consultant at [Polar Squad](https://www.polarsquad.com/).
+I work as the Chief Technology Officer at [Polar Squad](https://www.polarsquad.com/).
 I'm interested in all things related to Site Reliability Engineering, DevOps, and Functional Programming.

 To contact me, send me an email to jkpl **ät** lepovirta **döt** org.